pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

 When you have support for partner's suit:

--  A simple raise of partner shows trump support and 7-10 support points.
+-  A simple raise of partner shows trump support and a competitive 7-10 support points.

 -  The implied cue bid corresponding to partner's suit is a limit raise or